Nelson Wang

 Nelson Wang (born 1950) is an Indian restaurateur of Chinese descent and the founder of China Garden, a restaurant in Mumbai's Kemps Corner neighborhood.
 Various sources credit him with the invention of the popular Indian/Chinese dish "Chicken Manchurian".

-Personal life
+Background

-Wang was born in Kolkata.
-He is the son of a Chinese immigrant.
+Wang was born in Kolkata in 1950.
+He was the son of a Chinese immigrant.
 However, within a few days of his birth, his father died, and he was sent to live with a foster family by his mother.
-His foster father was a chef, to whom Wang attributes his own love of cooking.
+His foster father was a chef, to whom Wang attributed his own love of cooking.